Specialties

 - Describe the mechanism of action and role of adrenaline, lignocaine, amiodarone and magnesium in the management of a cardiac arrest (CR3)

-- List reversible causes of a cardiorespiratory arrest and explain how you would look for and correct these rapidly (CR3)
+- Learn about the reversible causes of a cardiorespiratory arrest and explain how you would look for and correct these rapidly (CR3)

 - Explain why the cardiac arrest team is NOT called for all patients that have cardiorespiratory arrest.
 (CR3)